loadsys/CakePHP-Serializers/README.md

 This serializer will throw a `SerializerMissingRequiredException` if the data passed to the serializer does not include all of these properties.

-#### Format Return of Data ####
+#### Format Return of Data - Serializing ####

-If you need to do any formatting or data manipulation, create a method named after a field.
-For
+If you need to do any formatting or data manipulation when serializing data, create a method named after a field with the prefix `serialize_`.
+For example:
-example:

 ``` php
 // Serializer/UserSerializer.php